Fixed Term Contract, ICS-6

 A first-level University degree in Economics, Social Sciences, International Relations, Political Sciences or related field is desirable.

-(6) Six years of progressively responsible experience at the national or international levels in humanitarian affairs, emergency preparedness, crises/emergency relief management, administration, human rights or other related areas is required.
+(6) Six years of progressively responsible experience at the national or international levels in humanitarian affairs, emergency preparedness, crises/emergency relief management, human rights or other related areas is required.

 - Experience in research and report writing is required;

-- Experience in the field and knowledge of the agency’s work is required;
+- Experience in the field and knowledge of the agency’s work is required

-- Experience in the usage of computers and office software packages (MS Word, Excel, etc.) and advance knowledge of spreadsheet and database packages, experience in handling of web based management systems is required;
+- Experience in the usage of computers and office software packages (MS Word, Excel, etc.) and advance knowledge of spreadsheet and database packages, experience in handling of web-based management systems is required;

-- Computer literacy and experience in GIS/ remote sensing is required;
+- Computer literacy is required.

-Fluency in English and Arabic language both spoken and written is required
+Fluency in English and Arabic language both spoken and written is required.